PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-programmatic-bundle/index.markdown

 Add Some Code
 -----
 Now that we can build like a bundle, we should be writing some code to act like one.
 First lets create two new packages, lets create a org.bhn.training.api and an org.bhn.training.impl.
-This will allow us to minimally keep our APIs and Implementations seperate for organizational purposes only.
-In a perfect world these really will be seperate bundles, but thats out of scope for this tutorial.
+This will allow us to minimally keep our APIs and Implementations separate for organizational purposes only.
+In a perfect world these really will be separate bundles, but that's out of scope for this tutorial.

 In our **api** package lets create an interface called Greeter.
 Greeter should look like the following: